 What you need to know

 On Dec.
-12, 2017, Bill 142, the Construction Lien Act Amendment Act, 2017, received Royal Assent and is now law.
-However, the major changes to Ontario construction laws that are introduced by Bill 142 will not come into force until proclaimed later in 2018.
+12, 2017, Bill 142, the Construction Lien Act Amendment Act, 2017, received Royal Assent and is now law, changing the Construction Lien Act to the Construction Act.

 When are the amendments in force?